edshadi/react-form-for-object/README.md

-## React Form For
+## React Form For Object

-Rails inspired form builder that makes building forms in react a breeze.
+No-effort, simple ReactJS form builder for Javascript objects.

 Simply pass FormFor a javascript object and it will display the form and handle data for you.
 You can always override defaults by passing FormFor options.